ALEHACKsp/Makfn-Internal-Source-Code/README.md

 # Makfn-Internal-Source-Code

-Hugzho/Mak is retard monkey clown, good luck selling keyauth after quantum is out clown.
+Mak is sus, im gay, ticxsy is supreme chimp.